jiyeow/jiyeow/index.md

 __Graduate Research Assistant (2015 - 2017)__ <br>
 _Iowa State University, Ames, IA, USA._ <br>
-I led the design process to develop electrically stimulated denitrification bioreactors, and successfully demonstrated improved bioreactor performance in feasibilities studies.
-I was responsible for the daily operation, maintenance, and sampling of the bioreactors.
+I led the R&D of electrically stimulated denitrification bioreactors, and successfully demonstrated improved bioreactor performance in feasibilities studies.
+I was responsible for the design, construction, operation, maintenance, and sampling of the bioreactors.
 I also conducted statistical and engineering economic analysis to compare the performance and cost-efficiency of modified vs. conventional bioreactors.
 The success of this work led to two peer-reviewed publications.

 __Research Intern (2015 summer)__ <br>
 _University of Malaya, Kuala Lumpur Malaysia._ <br>